CViT: Continuous Vision Transformer for Operator Learning: Discussion

+\paragraph{Summary.} This work introduces the Continuous Vision Transformer (CViT), a novel neural operator architecture that leverages advances in computer vision to address challenges in learning complex physical systems.
+CViT combines the strengths of vision transformers and continuous function representations, achieving state-of-the-art accuracy on challenging benchmarks in climate modeling, fluid dynamics and reaction-diffusion processes.
+Our approach demonstrates the potential of adapting advanced computer vision techniques to develop more flexible and accurate machine learning models for physical sciences.
+The key innovations of CViT include: (a) a vision transformer encoder for capturing multi-scale spatial dependencies in input functions, (b) a trainable grid-based positional encoding for flexible representation of query coordinates, and (c) a query-wise cross-attention mechanism ensuring consistent evaluation at arbitrary resolutions.
+These design choices ensure that CViT maintains the desirable properties of a well-defined conditioned neural field (as discussed in Appendix \ref{sec:neural_fields}), while offering improved flexibility and performance (as discussed in Appendix \ref{sec:theory}).

+Our empirical results across various PDE benchmarks demonstrate that CViT often outperforms larger models with fewer parameters and without extensive pretraining.
+This highlights the merits of our approach in designing parameter-efficient models that can be continuously queried at any resolution.
+The broader impact of this work lies in its potential to accelerate scientific discovery through more efficient and accurate simulations of complex physical systems, with applications ranging from climate modeling to engineering design.

-\paragraph{Limitations.} Despite its promising performance, the proposed CViT architecture faces several limitations and open challenges .
+\paragraph{Limitations.} Despite its promising performance, the proposed CViT architecture can be further improved in multiple areas.
 Firstly, like most transformer-based models, CViT's self-attention blocks scale quadratically with the number of tokens, posing computational challenges for high-dimensional or high-resolution data.
-Recent advancements in computer vision \cite{liu2021swin} are tackling these scalability issues, and these ideas can be transferred to our setting.
-Secondly, transformer-based models like CViT require large training datasets for optimal performance, and may struggle in data-scarce scenarios without careful regularization.
-Leveraging CViT's ability to reconstruct continuous output functions, physics-informed loss functions \cite{wang2021learning,wang2023expert} can be used for data-efficient training and regularization.
-Lastly, while the experiments presented here treat input functions as a sequence of images, many practical applications involve complex geometric structures and diverse input modalities like meshes and point clouds.
-Addressing these cases requires developing appropriate tokenization schemes, and recent work in \cite{alkin2024universal,pang2022masked} has taken steps in this direction.
+Recent advancements in computer vision \citep{liu2021swin} are tackling these scalability issues, and these ideas can be transferred to our setting to improve CViT's efficiency for larger-scale problems.
+Secondly, transformer-based models like CViT generally require large training datasets for optimal performance and may struggle in data-scarce scenarios without careful regularization.
+To address this, future work could explore leveraging CViT's ability to reconstruct continuous output functions in conjunction with physics-informed loss functions \citep{wang2021learning,wang2023expert} for more data-efficient training and improved generalization.
+Lastly, while our current experiments treat input functions as sequences of images, many practical applications in scientific computing involve complex geometric structures and diverse input modalities such as unstructured meshes or point clouds.
+Addressing these cases requires developing appropriate tokenization schemes, and recent work in \citep{alkin2024universal,pang2022masked} has taken steps in this direction.
+Extending CViT to handle such diverse input modalities represents an important avenue for future research.